 People who suffer from brontophobia will often be filled with anxiety during thunderstorms, even if they are safely in their home.
 Like most phobias, panic attacks, crying, sweating, and a rapid heartbeat can all occur while the person is in the grip of their fear.
 Unique to this group of fears, however, is the interesting fact that most brontophobics will search out company to reassure them during a storm.
 This can drastically reduce the severity of their symptoms.
 People with brontophobia may also try to “hide” from a storm, covering their ears or climbing into closets.
 They will also pay attention to the possibility of an oncoming storm much more closely than other people, feeling an impending sense of dread that likely worsens their symptoms.

 In extreme cases, brontophobics can become obsessed with watching weather reports and tracking storms during rainy weather.
 Sometimes, they may even refuse to leave the house without checking the weather first to know that they are going to be "safe" from the object of their fear.
 Occasionally this even leads into a kind of agoraphobia, where the sufferer refuses to leave their house because no place else is safe.
 The panic attacks can also have a detrimental effect on a person's body, with symptoms getting worse over time if not treated correctly.

 Distraction is often the first key to treating brontophobia, which is one of the reasons having company during a storm can help abate the symptoms.
 If the phobia is more severe, then professional help may be required.
-Here at GoMentor.com, you can find therapists who offer online therapy to help sufferers of brontophobia and their families understand and harness the fear related to this phobia.
-The therapists and professional counselors on GoMentor.com can give guidance while the online counseling can offer much needed emotional support.
+Here at GoMentor.com, you can get help from therapists who offer online therapy to help sufferers of brontophobia and their families understand and harness the fear related to this phobia.
+The therapists and professional counsellors at GoMentor 24/7 can give guidance while the online counselling can offer much needed emotional support.